 - Actan – HVAC.

 - Rolls-Royce – heat exchangers, emergency diesel system.

 - Weir – large pumps for cooling water.

-- Clyde Union (now part of SPX Flow) – main pumps for feedwater system and cooling water system.
+- SPX Flow – main pumps for feedwater system and cooling water system.

 - ABB UK – power transmission.

 - Premier Interlink WACO UK Ltd – temporary buildings.

 For details of all named suppliers for Hinkley Point C, go to EDF Energy’s Hinkley Point C supplier and contract information database.